Why Are People So Cruel?

 When we experience the emotional pain of 'hurt feelings', it may not be possible to point to any physical wound, but when our feelings are hurt, there is little doubt in our minds that we have experienced something that is thoroughly undesirable.
 We call that undesirable 'something' pain.
 After a while, we come to realize that when we experience pain, we are experiencing the deprivation of a need.
 To experience any kind of pleasure is to experience the satisfaction of a need.

 It should be quite obvious to us upon reflection that our collection of physical & emotional needs is imposed on us as a condition of our existence.
-We can no more choose not to have an emotional need than we can choose not to have a need for water when confronted by severe thirst when wandering in a desert.
+We can no more choose to not have an emotional need than a man lost in a desert wilderness can choose to not have a need for water.

 Like it or not, there is absolutely nothing we can do about the burdens that our needs put on us except try to get them satisfied.
 That they motivate us to act is obvious.
 What is not so obvious to some thinkers is that our needs determine our values.